By Porter Anderson, Editor-in-Chief | @Porter_Anderson

-Beginning January 1, Dutch publisher Michael Kolman (Elsevier) has become president of the International Publishers Association (IPA), succeeding the UK’s Richard Charkin (Bloomsbury).
+Beginning January 1, Dutch publisher Michiel Kolman (Elsevier) has become president of the International Publishers Association (IPA), succeeding the UK’s Richard Charkin (Bloomsbury).
 The term runs for two years.

 At London Book Fair on Wednesday (March 15), Kolman gave one of his first addresses in his new role with the IPA, at a Chinese publishing seminar.

 At last year’s London Book Fair, you may recall, the IPA’s 31st congress was heavily impacted by the organization’s vote to include China in its membership, the basic controversy turning on whether inclusion or exclusion is the right response when a nation’s governmental stance on freedom of speech, freedom to publish, and human rights overall is in question.

 “In terms of new titles, China is the biggest market by far: 470,000 in 2015, up from around 328,000 in 2010.
 This is compared to 338,000 in the US and 173,000 in the UK.”Michiel Kolman

 In essence, the IPA worked in special session to specify and intensify “the need for members to demonstrate independence from government.”
 This means, in plain terms, that in order to be viable for membership, a nation’s publishers must not be deemed in any way complicit with governmental challenges to the organization’s guiding value: the freedom to publish.

 The “China question” had, as it turns out, provided the IPA with an important opportunity in its own development to address the concept generally known in diplomatic circles as constructive engagement—and to clarify the position of this world publishing body on what membership criteria must be in place to warrant such engagement, especially at a time of new nationalism and oppression in some parts of the world.